 THE CARDHOLDER SHALL GIVE THE MERCHANT OUR TAX-EXEMPT NUMBER TO ENSURE THAT THE COUNTY IS NOT TAXED ON TRANSACTIONS THAT ARE EXEMPTED.
 The County is tax exempt in most cases.
 Cardholders should remind merchants of our tax-exempt status when making all purchases.
-The tax-exempt number is on the card.
+There is a separate card for the PSA & County with the FIN.
 If you are charged taxes, ask the merchant to correct the transaction before leaving the store.
 If the merchant needs a tax-exempt status form, the accounts payable department can assist you with the necessary information.